dayjiet/Project6CarSharing/README.md

 java CarSharing
 ```

-### To create a JAR file for the Simple Banking System project, perform the following steps:
+### To create a JAR file for the Car Sharing project, perform the following steps:
 1. Compile the Java source files and create the JAR file using the jar command.
 ```shell
 javac CarSharing.java